bestonebyone/bestonebyeone.github.io/index.md

 <div style="height: 200px; overflow: auto;">
 <ul>
+<li> Apr 2026: We will host DexHAND workshop in conjunction with ECCV26!
+See you in Malmö, Sweden.</li>
 <li> Mar 2026: One paper is accepted to ICME26.</li>
 <li> Mar 2026: One paper is accepted to IJCNN26.</li>
 <li> Mar 2026: One paper is accepted to CVPR26 and one paper is accepted to CVPR26 Findings.</li>